Ed Ruth

 Edward Lee Ruth (born October 21, 1990) is an American former professional mixed martial artist and freestyle and folkstyle wrestler.
 He competed in the Middleweight division of Bellator MMA.
 As a folkstyle wrestler, he was a three-time NCAA Division I national champion.

-Early life
+Early life and education

 Ruth was born in Harrisburg, Pennsylvania.
-He wrestled at Susquehanna Township High School, before transferring to Blair Academy in Blairstown, New Jersey for his senior year and graduating in 2009.
+He wrestled at Susquehanna Township High School prior to transferring to Blair Academy in Blairstown, New Jersey for his senior year, graduating in 2009.

 Wrestling

-In folkstyle wrestling, Ruth competed for Pennsylvania State University from 2010 to 2014.
+As a collegiate wrestler, Ruth competed for Pennsylvania State University from 2010 to 2014.
 While there, Ruth was a three-time NCAA Division I national champion.

-In freestyle wrestling, Ruth represented the United States at the 2014 World Wrestling Championships and the 2015 Wrestling World Cup.
+In freestyle wrestling, Ruth represented the United States at the 2014 World Championships and the 2015 World Cup.

-In July 2021, Ruth joined the University of Illinois wrestling as an assistant coach.
+In July 2021, Ruth joined the University of Illinois wrestling program as an assistant coach.

 Mixed martial arts career

 In December 2014, Ruth trained with mixed martial arts (MMA) fighter Jon Jones.
-While living in State College, PA, Ruth trained at Central PA Mixed Martial Arts with head instructor Ryan Gruhn.
+While living in State College, Pennsylvania, Ruth trained at Central PA Mixed Martial Arts with head instructor Ryan Gruhn.